-I try to make the most craziest adventure videos for YouTube, I want people to watch my videos and say, “I can’t believe he did that!”.
-Creating videos on YouTube brought me to push myself to the limit and put me in extreme conditions outside my comfort zone whether that’s traveling all the way from Ireland to go to Area 51 in the middle of the Nevada desert, through to finding the most ridiculous way of sneaking into a concert.
+I try to make the craziest adventure videos for YouTube that I can.
+I want people to watch my videos and say “I can’t believe he did that!”.
+Creating videos on Youtube brought me to push myself to the limit and put me in extreme conditions outside my comfort zone whether that’s traveling all the way from Ireland to go to Area 51 in the middle of the Nevada desert, through to finding the most ridiculous ways of sneaking into a concert.

-My life right now revolves around making all kinds of videos and YouTube is only a small portion of that.
+My life right now revolves around making all kinds of videos and YouTube is really only a small portion of that.
 I like to consider the personal brand I’m building on YouTube a passionate hobby.
-Currently, my main job is a freelance videographer and filmmaker as you can tell, I’m obsessed with cameras and video making of all kinds.
+My main job is as a freelance videographer and filmmaker so as you can tell, I’m obsessed with cameras and video making of all kinds.

-Having a freelance business that's closely linked to my YouTube in terms of equipment and skills is cool.
-Since I am slowly building a small team to help me with corporate videos which will be easier to integrate into what I do on YouTube.
+Having a freelance business that is closely linked to my YouTube in terms of equipment and skills is cool.
+I am slowly building a small team to help me with corporate videos who will then be easily integrated into what I do on YouTube.

-I usually like to keep my professional side of what I do separate from the content I produce online.
-That’s how I started off my YouTube journey as “Dara Dara” then to “Dara Dynamite” and finally after 10,000 subscribers “Dara Tah” which is close to my real name.
+I usually like to keep the professional side of what I do very separate from the content I produce online and that’s why I started off my YouTube journey as “Dara Dara” then to “Dara Dynamite” and finally after 10,000 subscribers “Dara Tah” which is close to my real name.

-Back then, I didn’t understand or even care about the power of having an audience.
+Back then I didn’t understand or even care about the power of having an audience.
 I would post videos and not bother to respond to a single comment.
 I saw YouTube as a portfolio of stupid videos that my friends and I could enjoy.
-It wasn’t until I saw the rise of vloggers on YouTube such as Casey Neistat that I first realized that:
+It wasn’t until I saw the rise of vloggers such as Casey Neistat that I first realized that:

-I went through university studying psychology, got the highest degree out of my cohort and had nearly committed myself to train for another 5-6 years to become a clinical neuropsychologist.
+When I finally understood that if I ever want to try this thing, I had already gone through university studying Psychology, got the highest degree out of my cohort, and had nearly committed myself to train for another 5-6 years to become a clinical neuropsychologist.

-I continued working as a psychologist and became a research psychologist working in a hospital with stroke patients, then I became an assistant psychologist to a clinical psychologist, and doing all of that I wondered how I could make videos.
-I began with vlogs when I traveled around Europe for a few weeks, I tried creating adventure videos in Ireland but it wasn’t until that moment I applied for a clinical psychology course where I was the youngest by 4 years out of 200 applicants and got into the top 70 before being told I lacked life experience, that really hit me hard.
+I continued working as a research psychologist, working in a hospital with stroke patients, then I became an assistant psychologist to a clinical psychologist, and all the while I wondered how I could make videos.
+I began with vlogs when I traveled around Europe for a few weeks, I tried some more adventures in Ireland but it really wasn’t until I applied for a clinical psychology course where I was the youngest by 4 years out of 200 applicants and got into the top 70 before being told I lacked life experience that it really hit me hard.

 I needed to put being a psychologist to the side and finally give my life long passion for making videos a chance.

-This new adventure of going all in started with me leaving Ireland and traveling for seven months.
-I left Ireland and went to the US, Mexico and traveled all over Europe.
-I intended on creating massive docu-series that would really show the good and the bad of traveling.
+This new adventure of going all in started with me leaving Ireland and traveling for 7 months.
+I left Ireland and went to the US, Mexico, and traveled all over Europe.
+I intended on creating a massive docu-series that would really show the good and the bad of traveling.
 I wanted it to be gritty and real.
-But when I came back 7 months later and looked at 700 GBs of footage I realized I had no clue how to use a camera, how to talk to a camera or tell a good story.
+But when I came back 7 months later and looked at 700 GBs of footage I realized I had no clue how to use a camera, how to talk to a camera, or tell a good story.

 And so with almost throwing away the entire project, I had what some creators call their “pain period” in darkness.
 I was the only person who saw through many terrible videos that I needed to fix my style and so I started up my latest channel “Dara Tah” in 2017 and absolutely went to town.

-I used to find idea generation and coming up with clickable titles and thumbnails difficult!
-Although the numbers may not reflect it just yet, I predict my future success will come down to how good I have gotten at this.
+I used to find the idea generation and coming up with clickable titles and thumbnails difficult!
+Now although the numbers may not reflect it just yet I predict my future success will come down to how good I have gotten at this.

 I love to provoke a little bit and so coming up with slightly shocking ideas has been quite fun for me.
-A good way to make a start would be to remix what you already think is a very entertaining video, recreating that video in your own way or with your own unique twist makes having ideas all the time quite easy.
+A good way to make a start would be to remix what you already think is a very entertaining video.
+Also, recreating a video in your own way or with your own unique twist makes having ideas all the time quite easy.
 More often than not the problem would be having the passion at that moment to make that video.

-I came up with the idea to try some crazy Korean cuisines where the fish is so fresh that its nerves are still twitching when it lands on your plate.
-I loved this idea since it was so shocking and provocative to Western culture but when it came down to actually making the video… It was a bit of a queasy affair.
-At the end of the day sharing my struggle with it or my reservation with the idea within the video of trying the fish probably made it a more entertaining video anyways!
+I came up with the idea recently to try some crazy Korean cuisines where the fish is so fresh that its nerves are still twitching when it lands on your plate.
+I loved this idea since it was so shocking and provocative to Western culture but when it came down to actually making the video, it was a bit of a queasy affair.
+At the end of the day, sharing my struggle with it or my reservation with the idea within the video of trying the fish probably made it a more entertaining video anyways!

-My only real advice on idea generation is to look at what other people are doing and do your own version when you’re in the swing of making lots of videos you start to think of your own original ideas that drop out of nowhere.
-AND write all your ideas down.
-I now have a whiteboard where I write down all the ideas I’d love to shoot each month, and usually, I have too many ideas and not enough time.
+My only real advice on idea generation is to look at what other people are doing and do your own version when you’re in the swing of making lots of videos your own completely original ideas that drop out of nowhere.
+And write all your ideas down.
+I now have a whiteboard where I write down all the ideas that I’d love to shoot each month, and usually, I have too many ideas but not enough time.

 I use Adobe for all my editing.
 Investing in this software makes sense for me as a freelance videographer and so now I have all these tools ready for my YouTube adventure.

-It also might sound really basic but one of the most powerful tools I have found for creating videos is simply having a small weekly planner that you take everywhere.
+It also might sound really basic but one of the most powerful tools I have found for creating videos is simply having a small weekly planner that I take everywhere.
 I write down when I’m going to do a shoot and try to have it in my weekly planner as much as possible.
-Whenever something pops up in my planner to be done, I get it done.
-It keeps you disciplined and busy creating.
+Whenever something pops up in my planner that needs to be done, I get it done.
+It keeps me disciplined and busy creating.

 I grew up in a part of Ireland that would have quite a “small town” mentality where people can be quite nosey and look down upon people who outwardly show their ambition to create something of themselves.
-Judgment was certainly a fear of mine however I think I found a quick fix for that when I was a kid and really threw my friends under the bus by making them do the stupid things in my videos and I didn’t like any of the attention back then as well.
+Judgment was certainly a fear of mine however I think I found a quick fix for that when I was a kid and really threw my friends under the bus by making them do the stupid things in my videos.
+I didn’t like any kind of attention back then.

-When I truly started trying to make a successful YouTube channel, I just went nuts with posting on YouTube.
+When I truly started trying to make a successful Youtube channel, I just went nuts with posting.
 I thought consistency and quantity was the way to go.
 My brute force method probably got me to around 600-700 subscribers but that was genuinely very difficult.
 Every single subscriber was hard-earned.

 I had a feeling like there had to be another way.
 I was trying to calculate when I could consider myself successful by the growth in subscribers and realized I need to do something different.
-I needed to go viral was the answer to that question.
+Me going viral was the answer to that question.

-I moved over to a method of creating content with each video being built in a way that it had a much higher possibility of going viral.
-That meant the video needed to be really good, it needed to be shareable and it needed to be relevant to a lot of people.
+I moved over to a method of creating the content with each video being built in a way that it had a much higher possibility of going viral.
+That meant the video needed to be really good, shareable, and relevant to a lot of people.

 So that’s when I started putting about 30 hours into each video.
-And suddenly a commentary video of mine just absolutely blew up.
+And then very suddenly a commentary video of mine just absolutely blew up.
+The video was relevant and totally unique in the presentation.
 No one had seen this kind of commentary video before and I thought I had found my niche.
-I followed up these videos with more provocative titles and thumbnails and then two years ago I had my most successful video to date that got over half a million views.
+I followed up these videos with more provocative titles and thumbnails and then two years ago, I had my most successful video to date that got over half a million views.
 This blasted the channel from around 1,000 subscribers to 12,000.
 That’s when I discovered two things.

-From here on I still build my videos in a way I think could make them as shareable as possible but I am not as passionate about creating videos that talk about other people.
+From here on I still build my videos in a way I think could make them be as shareable as possible but I am not as passionate about creating videos that talk about other people.
 I prefer to take my viewers on a unique adventure.
-Having the determination to make this a viable to make a channel a success has been very difficult but at the end of the day, my love for making videos helps me push through all my doubts.
+Having the determination to make a channel a success has been very difficult but at the end of the day, my love for making videos helps me push through all my doubts.

 My advice would be...

-When you create content online, you’re not exactly creating it for yourself, you’re creating it for all the viewers and the potential viewers.
+When you create content online, you’re not exactly creating it for yourself, you’re creating it for all your existing viewers, and the potential viewers.

-You need to find what you are passionate about and what kind of channel you want to have then create the best possible videos for the people who watch that kind of thing.
-How can you surprise people with your video?
-How can you make yourself so unique that there is no one else on the internet quite like you?
+You need to find what you are passionate about and what kind of channel you want to have, then create the best possible videos for the people who watch that kind of thing.
+How can you surprise people with your videos?
+How can you make yourself so unique that there is no one else on the Internet is quite like you?
 That is the kind of mindset I think a creator needs at the start to really do something that gets thousands of people excited.

 I’ve found myself in a unique position where I’ve built a small business around my constant want to make videos online.
 A 9-5 job wouldn’t suit me in this respect since my videos usually require full days and nights of shooting and being able to drop everything at once to go to some event to create my video.

 That’s why building a freelance business has afforded me the flexibility to work when I want.
-That doesn’t mean I don’t work much, it actually means the complete opposite but knowing that if I really wanted to push off a client edit to do a YouTube shoot I could do that and do an edit at 3 am if I had too.
+That doesn’t mean that I don’t work much.
+It actually means the complete opposite but knowing that if I really wanted to push off a client edit to do a YouTube shoot, I could do that and do an edit at 3 am if I had to.